Environmental, Social, and Governance (ESG) Strategy & Reporting in African Hospitality for 2026

 Question from: Ângela Ferreira - Finance Director, Johannesburg South Africa

-Ângela, for global comparability, align with the Global Reporting Initiative (GRI) for comprehensive, stakeholder-focused reporting.
+For global comparability and stakeholder trust, it is important to align your reporting with the Global Reporting Initiative (GRI) standards.
 Simultaneously, adopt the Sustainability Accounting Standards Board (SASB) framework for investor-grade, financially material disclosures.
+This dual approach satisfies the rigorous demands of institutional investors seeking comparable data across markets.

-The art lies in the narrative.
-Your report must marry these quantitative metrics with qualitative, authentic stories of community impact and conservation.
-This dual approach satisfies the rigorous demands of global investors and the International Sustainability Standards Board (ISSB) while building brand trust with the travelers who choose your properties for their authentic connection to Africa.
+The true art lies in the narrative that bridges these quantitative metrics with your unique African context.
+Your report must marry data with authentic stories of community upliftment and wildlife conservation successes.
+This builds deep emotional resonance with the global travelers who choose your properties for their authentic connection to Africa.

 Question from: Kweku Adoboli - CFO, Accra Ghana